bitegarden/bitegarden.github.io/_posts/2019-12-09-how-to-group-sonarqube-projects.md

 ## Overview Report plugin for SonarQube

 Being able to gather different projects is one of the most valuable and requested functionalities of SonarQube. **You can now create SonarQube project portfolios with [Overview Report Plugin for SonarQubeTM](https://www.bitegarden.com/sonarqube-overview).** This enterprise ability is now available for all teams thanks to bitegarden's plugin.
 Creating sonarqube project portfolios would not be a headache anymore.
-Nor a reason to buy sonarqube enterprise edition.

 Using [our plugin](https://www.bitegarden.com/sonarqube-overview), you will be able to gather projects in sonarqube with a simple click.
 Get an overview of aggregated quality data from different projects.